Structure and meetings

 Dorset Local Resilience Forum meetings

-The Executive Group is chaired by the Chief Constable and is responsible for setting the strategic direction of the Dorset Local Resilience Forum and ensuring that through the Business Management Group and the Dorset Civil Contingencies Unit the Strategy is delivered.
+The Executive Group is chaired by the Chief Constable of Dorset and is responsible for setting the strategic direction of the Dorset Local Resilience Forum and ensuring that through the Business Management Group and the Dorset Civil Contingencies Unit the Strategy is delivered.
 The Dorset LRF meets quarterly and is attended by Chief Officers/ Deputy Chief Executive and Director Level to ensure that decisions can be made at each meeting.

 Business Management Group